mparno/fenics-web/source/doc/programmers-reference/cpp/mesh/Facet.rst

         Constructor

+    .. cpp:function:: double normal(uint i) const

+        Compute component i of the normal to the facet

+    .. cpp:function:: Point normal() const

+        Compute normal to the facet

-    .. cpp:function:: bool interior() const
+    .. cpp:function:: bool exterior() const

-        Determine whether or not facet is an interior facet.
-This is 'relative' to the given partition of the mesh if the mesh is distributed
+        Return true if facet is an exterior facet (relative to global mesh, so this function will return false for facets on partition boundaries) Facet connectivity must be initialized before calling this function.

     .. cpp:function:: std::pair<const Cell, const Cell> adjacent_cells(const MeshFunction<uint>* facet_orientation=0) const